Horticulture therapy programme

 - Health and wellbeing benefits

-The Eden Project's social and therapeutic horticulture programme uses growing and gardening to support individuals who are living with anxiety or depression to help them make positive changes in their lives.
+Our social and therapeutic horticulture project uses growing and gardening to support individuals who are living with anxiety or depression to help them make positive changes in their lives.

 Vounder Garden, an area in Eden's outer estate, provides a safe, friendly environment where people can connect with nature and try out something different and learn new things – no experience necessary!